 Exploring the Liberty Science Center in Jersey City

-This place: Liberty Science Center in Jersey City, is a good option to explore.
-Put on your masks, make sure to maintain the safe distance from others and explore this world of science.
+Liberty Science Center in Jersey City is an excellent option to explore.
+Put on your masks, make sure to maintain a safe distance from others, and explore this world of science.
 Living in Jersey City provides many unique activity options as a parent.
-One of them is the availability of the Liberty Science Center in our own backyard!
+One of them is the availability of the Liberty Science Center in our backyard!

-With a variety of interactive exhibits to keep kids occupied for hours, it’s easily one of my favorite spots.
+With various interactive exhibits to keep kids occupied for hours, it’s easily one of my favorite spots.
 Recently, they’ve even updated their entrance to make it look like you’re entering into an other-worldly space – adding to the excitement and anticipation of the visit.
-You can also read our blog on ‘Fun Family Things To Do in Jersey City’
+You can also read our blog on ‘Fun Family Things To Do in Jersey City.’

 Family Fun at Liberty Science Center in Jersey City

 The Liberty Science Center is seriously fun for the whole family.
-The first floor, our favorite is the Skyscraper.
-Exhibit where you can play around with a miniature excavator and crane.
-You can even dress up as a construction worker complete with a hard hat.
+Our favorite is the Skyscraper—exhibit on the first floor, where you can play around with a miniature excavator and crane.
+You can even dress up as a construction worker, complete with a hard hat.
 This also tends to be a quieter space compared to the other exhibits.
-So if you need something calmer for the senses, bring your kiddo over here to explore the experiments and make their own buildings with the soft blocks table.
+So if you need something calmer for the senses, bring your kiddo over here to explore the experiments and make their buildings with the soft blocks table.

 This floor also houses a rotating exhibit specifically designed for children.
 At the moment, it’s the PBS Kids series – Wild Kratts: Creature Power.
 This is a fun exhibit where kids can pretend to be animals.
-You can slide down like a penguin, hang like a monkey or jump up and down icebergs like a polar bear.
+For example, you can slide down like a penguin, hang like a monkey or jump up and down icebergs like a polar bear.

-The fourth floor has another of our favorite permanent exhibits – Our Hudson Home, which gives us an up-close view of the Hudson River.
-You can meet some of the fish that live in the depths as well as learn about environmental preservation efforts happening there.
+The fourth floor has our favorite permanent exhibit – Our Hudson Home, which gives us an up-close view of the Hudson River.
+You can meet some of the fish that live in the depths and learn about environmental preservation efforts happening there.
 They also have a touch tank where your little one can get up close and personal with a starfish.
 Another of our favorites on that floor is the premium exhibit that changes every few months.
-Right now it is Angry Birds – which has been so much fun for my 3-year-old as well as myself.
-Before, they’ve also done Sherlock Holmes, Mythbusters, and many other fun grownup and kid-friendly themes.
+Right now, it is Angry Birds – which has been so much fun for my 3-year-old and me.
+Before, they’ve also done Sherlock Holmes, Mythbusters, and much other fun grownup and kid-friendly themes.

 Food Options at Liberty Science Center in Jersey City

-One of the things that I love about going is that I have the option to bring my own packed lunch or purchase from their cafe.
-The cafe offers a variety of foods including pizza, soup, sandwiches, salad bar, fruits, snacks, and different cold and hot beverages.
-Our personal favorite is to get a chicken finger and fries plate to share along with a milk box for the kiddo and of course, coffee for me.
+One of the things that I love about going is that I can bring my own packed lunch or purchase from their cafe.
+The cafe offers various foods, including pizza, soup, sandwiches, salad bar, fruits, snacks, and different cold and hot beverages.
+Our personal favorite is to get a chicken finger and fries plate to share along with a milk box for the kiddo and, of course, coffee for me.
 Members get a 10% discount at the cafe.

-There are plenty of seating areas in front of the cafe on the 2nd floor and in the back.
-We prefer the back since my little one loves to stand by the large floor to ceiling windows while he runs between his food and the view.
+There are plenty of seating areas in front of the cafe on the 2nd floor and the back.
+We prefer the back since my little one loves to stand by the large floor-to-ceiling windows while he runs between his food and the view.

 The ticket to enter the Liberty Science Center in Jersey City is $24.99 for adults and $19.99 for children and seniors.
-If you want to add on a show or see the premium exhibit, you’ll pay extra.
+But, of course, if you want to add on a show or see the premium exhibit, you’ll pay extra.

-If you live in Jersey City or any of the surrounding towns, I highly recommend paying for a membership.
-It lasts for the whole year and will pay for itself within 3 visits.
-Since children under 2 are free, my husband and I paid for the duo membership which is currently $119.
-Now we have the family members that include 2 adults and 4 kids/seniors for $189.
-The membership also has added benefits like free single-use passes to a show or the premium exhibit as well as special members-only events every month!
-And for families who like to travel, the membership can give you free access to other science centers and museums around the world.
-We totally made use of this in our last visit to Los Angeles, California.
+If you live in Jersey City or any surrounding town, I highly recommend paying for a membership.
+It lasts for the whole year and will pay for itself within three visits.
+Since children under 2 are free, my husband and I paid for the duo membership, currently $119.
+Now we have the family members that include two adults and four kids/seniors for $189.
+The membership also has added benefits like free single-use passes to a show or the premium exhibit, as well as special members-only events every month!
+And for families who like to travel, the membership can give you free access to other science centers and museums worldwide.
+We made use of this in our last visit to Los Angeles, California.